Dishoom: Plot

-They finally close the deal for 500 million, but when the deal didn't work out and Viraj closeted onto them, bluffing an imposterly Wagah into believing he would underplay, they kidnap him permanently till the final match is played.
+They finally close the deal for 500 million, but when the deal didn't work out and Viraj closeted onto them, bluffing an imposter Wagah into believing he would underplay, they kidnap him permanently till the final match is played.
 Kabir, a suspended-from-duty Junaid and Ishika go to an underground Arabian club in Altaf's native state Abuddin, full of goons and guns, where Ishika helps Kabir and Junaid by distracting the goons and later Kabir rescues her from them.
 During the journey, Junaid reveals to Ishika that Kabir suffered from cancer and was betrayed for this reason by his girlfriend Alishka Iyer, having lost his smile ever since.
 Hearing this, Ishika warms up to Kabir, clicking and sending photos of both together while he is still asleep, to Alishka, with whom he had a breakup after he caught her cheating on him with customs officer Vishal Sinha, Kabir's former colleague.
 Kabir spots Altaf and both try to chase him down but before they could succeed, a sniper kills Altaf.
 Wagah calls and confesses to Kabir that he got him killed and they should stop searching for Viraj.
 Wagah confronts Viraj, threatens to kill his family, shoots both a Mumbai-based partner and his own manager, and asks his wife to leave with their son, finally stranded, with only Bradman, revealed to be their family dog, by his side.

 On returning to Abu Dhabi, Kabir and Junaid are taken off the case and Kabir ordered to fly back to India.
 Seeing Kabir walk towards the airport, Ishika goes soft and confesses her feelings for Kabir to Junaid.
 At the 11th hour, Junaid gets a clue of Viraj's whereabout through the camera on Bradman's neck band, as Wagah has hidden him in a yacht near the team's hotel.
 Both reach the location only to discover that Wagah has fled leaving behind Viraj tied with a time bomb after Wagah realised that Bradman carried a GPS tracker.
 With only minutes left for the bomb to blast, Kabir negotiates with Wagah to stop the bomb in return of 5 billion rupees from the Indian Government.
 Wagah takes the money but refuses to stop the bomb.
 After witnessing the blast from a distance, Wagah walks into the cricket stadium expecting the match to begin without Viraj, but to his shock, Viraj is alive and walks into the ground all ready to play as it is revealed that Kabir and Junaid helped Viraj to get out of the jacket by dislocating his shoulder and all three had jumped into water just before the blast.
 After seeing his plan failed, Wagah tries to escape only to be apprehended by the duo.
 Kabir, who now has feelings for Ishika, returns to India along with her, while Junaid, who regains his duty, gets a marriage proposal from an Indian girl, Muskaan and also flies to India to meet her.